The business model is the ceiling

 Effort raises a structural ceiling.
 It doesn't break it.

-One question tests for a business model constraint: does adding capacity require the bound resource itself?
+One question tests for a business model constraint: does adding capacity require the resource that's already saturated?
 When yes, the model is the ceiling.
 In a custom delivery business, that resource is senior attention, and hiring consumes it.
 Working harder reproduces the ceiling at a different scale of effort.

 The shape of the trap is a closed loop.
 Hiring requires revenue.
 Revenue requires capacity.
 Capacity requires hiring.
-Without external capital to break the cash timing loop, the only resource that can grow capacity is already at saturation.
+Without external capital, the only resource that can grow capacity past the linear limit is the one already at saturation.
 Every execution improvement runs through that resource.
 The ceiling rises with the improvement.
 It still binds.

 Why proportional cost growth caps revenue growth